IBM-Cloud/docs/dedicated/index.md

 {{site.data.keyword.Bluemix_notm}} Dedicated is built on SoftLayer so that you have the highest performing cloud infrastructure available to you.
 Each data center has 24 hour, 7 days a week security, and rigorous controls.
 You and IBM access your {{site.data.keyword.Bluemix_notm}} dedicated instance through a VPN tunnel and a private VLAN.

 {{site.data.keyword.Bluemix_notm}} Dedicated sits on your network through a VPN or a direct network connection.
-Your single-tenant hardware can be set up in any SoftLayer data center around the world. {{site.data.keyword.IBM_notm}} manages the dedicated platform and dedicated services, so you can focus on building custom apps.
+Your single-tenant hardware can be set up in any [SoftLayer data centers](http://www.softlayer.com/data-centers){: new_window} around the world. {{site.data.keyword.IBM_notm}} manages the dedicated platform and dedicated services, so you can focus on building custom apps.
 In addition, {{site.data.keyword.IBM_notm}} performs all maintenance to dedicated instances during a maintenance window selected by you.

 ![{{site.data.keyword.Bluemix_notm}} Dedicated](images/dedicated.png "{{site.data.keyword.Bluemix_notm}} Dedicated")